 # 10 – Ruby Tuesday

-Most people associate the Rolling Stones’ with wild guitars and out of control dancing.
-Whilst there can be no doubt that this is what the band are best at, their oeuvre also includes some far more low-key pieces, with 1967’s Ruby Tuesday, from Between the Buttons, being a perfect example of this.
+Most people associate the Rolling Stones with wild guitars and out-of-control dancing.
+While there is no doubt that this is what the band is best at, their oeuvre also includes some far more low-key pieces, with 1967’s Ruby Tuesday from Between the Buttons being a perfect example.

-The song was originally released alongside Let’s Spend the Night Together, but, because American radio stations were uncomfortable with that track’s frank discussion of sexuality, it was Ruby Tuesday which got most of the attention in the US.
+The song was originally released alongside Let’s Spend the Night Together.
+Still, because American radio stations were uncomfortable with that track’s frank discussion of sexuality, it was Ruby Tuesday that got most of the attention in the US.
 According to his autobiography, the track was written after Keith Richard’s girlfriend split up with him and then became involved with Jimi Hendrix.
 The lyrics discuss a mysterious and free-spirited woman, fond of changing her name.
-Whilst the song’s protagonists clearly have respect for the woman’s maverick lifestyle, they know they that will miss her presence in their lives.
+Whilst the song’s protagonists clearly have respect for the woman’s maverick lifestyle, they know they will miss her presence in their lives.

-Rather than Keith Richard’s guitar, it is Brian Jones’ melancholy recorder riffs which are the best thing about the track’s instrumental.
+Rather than Keith Richards’ guitar, it is Brian Jones’ melancholy recorder riffs that are the best thing about the track’s instrumental.
 As well as representing the song’s quiet sadness, the sound adds a kind of exoticness to the track, which fits in with the bohemian lifestyle of the title character.

 Ruby Tuesday is a gorgeous and subdued baroque-pop track, highlighting an often undervalued side of the Stones.

 Interestingly, this 1966 track was never released as a single in any English-speaking country, only getting a release in Japan.
 English speakers know it only as an album track from Aftermath, yet it has still managed to become a fan favorite track from this period.